Louise Warren MBACP BSc (Hons) Couns, Dip. Couns.

 Going to counselling (especially for the first time) can be daunting, and it is so important to feel heard, understood and accepted by your counsellor.
 My aim is to offer a safe environment in which you can express and explore your feelings and experiences at your own pace, without fear of being shamed, judged, or feeling forced into a particular course of action.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 This means I work within a code of ethics and that you can expect me to work in a way which is professional and respectful.

-I offer long or short-term counselling, depending on your needs.
-I am primarily Person-Centred in my counselling, though I draw influence from other Humanistic approaches.
+I can offer long or short-term counselling, depending on your needs.
 At the heart of it, my way of working is based around the relationship between counsellor and client being the most important ingredient in successful counselling.
 Finding a counsellor that you feel safe with and comfortable talking to is essential.